 Wells cased below the water level can afford greater protection from contamination.
 Well casing extending at least 30 feet below the water level can ensure that surface water is filtered through soil and geologic materials before entering the well.
 Wells cased more deeply provide greater sanitary protection but also can result in aesthetic water problems caused by dissolved solids, such as hardness and iron.
 Typically, the casing extends one foot to two feet above surrounding land, preventing surface water from running down the casing or on top of the cap and into the well.
 The private-well code requires that at least 12 inches of casing pipe extend above the final grade of the land.

 Well age is an important factor in predicting the likelihood of high nitrate concentrations.
 A well built more than 70 years ago is likely to be at the center of the farmstead; it may be shallow and is probably surrounded by many potential contamination sources.
 Older well pumps are more likely to leak lubricating oils, which can get into the well.
 Older wells also are more likely to have thinner casing that is corroded.
 Even wells with modern casing that are 30 years to 40 years old are subject to corrosion and perforation.
-If you have an older well, you may want it inspected by a district or county health department sanitarian or a qualified well driller.
+If you have an older well, you may want to have a district or county health department sanitarian or a qualified well driller inspect it.

 Driven-point (sand-point) wells, which pose a moderate-to-high risk, are built by driving assembled lengths of pipe into the ground.
-These wells normally are smaller in diameter (2 inches or less) and less than 50 feet deep.
+These wells typically are smaller in diameter — 2 inches or less — and less than 50 feet deep.
 They only can be installed in areas of relatively loose soils, such as sand.

 All other types of wells, including those constructed by a combination of jetting and driving, are drilled wells.
 Drilled wells for farm use are commonly 4 inches to 8 inches in diameter.
 All bedrock wells must be at least 6 inches in diameter.